asadprodhan/Rhizosheath_Microbiome_Sampling_Protocol/README.md

 <br />

-This repository provides a **field and lab workflow** for collecting and processing **rhizosheath soil samples** for microbiome analysis (16S/ITS/shotgun metagenomics).

-It includes:
-- A detailed **Standard Operating Procedure (SOP)**
-- A **1-page printable field sheet (PDF)** for use during sampling
-- Metadata recording guidelines
-- Notes on pitfalls, controls, and preservation

----

 ## 🌱 What is the Rhizosheath?

 The **rhizosheath** is the soil that remains tightly adhered to plant roots after gently shaking off loose soil.
 It is distinct from: